zkemail/ether-email-auth/packages/contracts/README.md

 See, test/ComputeCreate2Address.t.sol

 # For zksync testing

+Current foundry-zksync overrides the foundry behavior.
+If you installed foundry-zksync, some EVM code will be different and some test cases will be failed.
+If you want to test on other EVM, please install foundry.

 Even if the contract size is fine for EVM, it may exceed the bytecode size limit for zksync, and the test may not be executed.
 Therefore, EmailAccountRecovery.t.sol has been splited.